Honorable Mention,”Wild Card” Category, SF Book Fest 2015.

 Think of it as a chronicle of the American environmental movement circa late 1970’s-80’s through the eyes of an innocent but partying young country girl who has suppressed so much while waiting for her working class guy to get a clue…

-It’s accidentally gazing at an eastern bluebird that cracks the thin veneer of her life, finally jolting her out of a marriage-induced lobotomy to the realization that the world doesn’t end at her skin.
+It’s ‘accidentally’ gazing at an eastern bluebird that cracks the thin veneer of Ellowyn Kelsey’s life, finally jolting her out of a marriage-induced lobotomy to the realization that the world doesn’t end at her skin.
 Life bashes her around a bit which releases her intellectual tendencies, pissing off her rural friends–“Drink Another Beer!
 Enjoy the Barbecue!
 Lighten Up!”

-The more interested she becomes in nature, political causes, maybe attending college, i.e. adventuring out of the womb of her rural Michigan, the more maligned she feels from her family and friends, especially Patty, her life-long best friend.
+The more interested she becomes in nature, political causes, maybe attending college, i.e. adventuring out of the womb of her rural Michigan, the more maligned she feels from her family and friends who start calling her an “environmentalist”, a freak–including Patty, her life-long best friend.
 Will their friendship survive all the changes (they are both going through)?

 Of course, for those of us who love the land of our country, at some point, like Ellie, we dare to question the tendency of our own species to bulldoze over the planet, and there was a lot of this going on at the time.
 By questioning this, Ellie is further transformed as she dives deeper into the world of ecology; then she meets Kate, one of the first female biologists hired to work for the state of Michigan.
-Kate has spent her life trying to “save the environment”.
-It hasn’t worked out too well…Nobody likes Kate.
-Who wants to end up like Kate?
-Kate is always pissed off.
+Kate has spent her life trying to “save the environment” but it hasn’t worked out too well not to mention all the spontaneous ‘massages’ from her male co-workers.
+Ellie is assigned to Kate, Kate’s last intern before her well-deserved retirement; but nobody likes Kate anymore.
+Kate’s always pissed off.
+Who wants to end up like her?

 The novel is based on the real-life experiences of Virginia who has been a professional field biologist for over 20 years.
 Virginia grew up in Ohio where she watched everything around her get bulldozed out of existence.
 She did the trip west, the one we all do sooner or later, only to see the same thing happening in the west.